geoai-lab/GeoAI2019Geoparser/README.md

 * UniMelb: 	ELMo + wordBiLSTM + self-attention + softmax, Keras
 * UArizona:	Glove + charLSTM + wordLSTM + CRF, Tensorflow

-The source codes hosted on this repository are not the official codes provided by the SemEval2019-Task12 organizers but our own implementations based on the descriptions of the papers.
+The source codes hosted on this repository are our own implementations based on the descriptions of the papers.
-For each one of the three models, we implement the toponym detetcion part based on all the information provided by their papers.
-The toponym resolution part of all three geoparsers is based on the population heuristics.
+For each one of the three geoparsers, we implement the toponym detetcion part based on the information provided in their papers, and use the population heuristic for toponym resolution.

 ### Repository organization